-Hyperbiotics PRO-15 looks like a good product to help you to keep your E. coli population under control .
-Read my post “Probiotics: what do you need to know” to understand how to choose right probiotics.
+Hyperbiotics PRO-15 is a good product to help you to keep your E. coli population under control.
+Read my post “Probiotics: what do you need to know” to understand how to choose the right probiotics.

 Bottom line, if you are a guy you need to do the following to prevent UTIs:

 - Keep it clean